catapam/from-the-shadow/README.md

 * HTML

 ## Frameworks, Libraries & Programs
-* [Balsamiq](https://balsamiq.com/wireframes/) was used to create the wireframes to plan out the website.te
 * [Git](https://git-scm.com/) was used for version control
 * [Gitpod](https://gitpod.io/) was used to write the code
 * [GitHub](https://github.com/) was used to deploy the site code
 * [AmIResponsive](https://ui.dev/amiresponsive) was used to create the cross device responsivity images
-* [Canva](https://www.canva.com/) was used for images edition
+* [Canva](https://www.canva.com/) was used for images edition, including wireframes and buttons
 * [ChatGPT](https://chat.openai.com/) was used for logo creation, text reviews, copywritting and to study new approaches and similar solutions when trying to resolve bugs
 * [Craftpix](https://craftpix.net) was used for backgrounds, effects and characters, great source of free game content.
 The available libraries were what inspired the initial idea for the project too
 * [Piskel](https://www.piskelapp.com/) was used for GIF and animation creation